gurpartb/container-test/README.md

 # container-test
-Container console app.
-Increments and outputs count every second.
+Simple container console app that increments a coutner by one and writes to console each second.

 # build image
 open project in VS Code